Basixx/FakeForge/README.md

   The email verification feature is optional and can be enabled using the variables below.

-  Instructions for obtaining an API key for email verification:
+  Instructions for getting an API key for email verification:

   Create an account at https://emailverification.whoisxmlapi.com/api/signup.
 After successful registration, go to the `My Products` tab.
 At the top of the page, you will see the generated API key required for this feature to work.